nestjs/docs.nestjs.com/content/recipes/prisma.md

 Now do the same for the `Post` model.

-Still inside the `src` dirtectory, create a new file called `post.service.ts` and add the following code to it:
+Still inside the `src` directory, create a new file called `post.service.ts` and add the following code to it:

 ```typescript
 import { Injectable } from '@nestjs/common';